rajpreet88/rajpreet88/README.md

 - 👋 Hi, I’m Preetam
-- I am cuurently working as QA Tech Lead, SDET and also working in AWS DevOps activities
+- I am cuurently working as QA Engineer, SDET and also working in AWS DevOps activities
 - I also have hands on experience in builing web applications(MERN Stack)
 - 📫 How to reach me ...